Better Plants. Better Advice. Better Results.

 Timely, Local High Desert Tips ...
 Now is the Time To ...

-- Recycle your Christmas tree at one of these three locations: Rancho San Rafael Park, Bartley Ranch Park or the Shadow Mountain Sports Complex in Sparks.
-Hours are 9:00 am - 4:30 pm thru January 11th.
+- Recycle your Christmas tree at one of Keep Truckee Meadows Beautiful locations: Bartley Ranch Regional Park, Rancho San Rafael Regional Park & Shadow Mountain Sports Complex in Sparks or Truckee Meadows Fire Protection District fire stations in Cold Springs, Washoe Valley, Spanish Springs, Silver Knolls and Lemmon Valley.
+Hours: 9 am - 4:30 pm, December 26 - January 10.
 A $3 minimum donation is recommended.

-- Be consistent and keep feeders full through the winter.
+- Be consistent and keep bird feeders full through the winter.
 Birds grow accustomed to your feeders especially in severe weather when the snacks you offer may mean their very survival.
-If you leave home for an extended period, try to have a neighbor or friend keep the feeders going.
+If you leave home for an extended period, put out large seed cylinders or try to have a neighbor or friend keep the feeders going.

-- Apply Bonide's All Seasons Horticultural and Dormant Oil to trees and shrubs to prevent insects.
-Use according to label.
+- Apply Bonide All Seasons Horticultural and Dormant Oil Spray to trees and shrubs to prevent insects.
+Use according to directions.

 Attention Moana Nursery Rewards Members: